 For example, here’s the Jane chord from Harry Potter and the Half-Blood Prince: “It was nearing midnight and there was still one last golden day of peace to enjoy with Ron and Hermione.”
 Does this Jane chord foreshadow the events to come in The Deathly Hallows?
 It kinda does.

 If you love great books, art, imagery, symbolism, and found poetry, follow me as I journey through my personal library, rediscovering favorite and forgotten books.
-Can you figure out which novels these Jane chords belong to?
+Click each image to find out which novels these Jane chords belong to!

 New illustrations will appear here and on my Instagram @ janechords, and stay tuned for the janechords book!